by Keith A. Richardson

 Half an hour’s wandering later, I stumble out onto a major thoroughfare.
 Across the street, my attention is arrested by a koban—a police station!
 So, I cross the boulevard, boldly enter, and ask, in Canadian, for help.
 The three cops are both bemused and amused.
 This is a first for them apparently—but not beyond their ability to handle.
 They hold a short conference punctuated by puzzled glances and outbursts of laughter.
 Then one of them makes a phone call.

-Nearby, they explain in limited English, is a small minshuku (a family run bed and breakfast if you will, often less traditional than a ryokan), again, only ¥3000/night, but I must pay in advance, sight unseen.
+Nearby, they explain in limited English, is a small minshuku (a family run bed-and-breakfast if you will, often less traditional than a ryokan), again, only ¥3000/night, but I must pay in advance, sight unseen.

 Go with the flow!
 A junior officer (in full gear including a radio plugged into his ear and a pistol on his belt) is delegated to lead me through a couple of twisting streets to my resting place—which I gather is also frequented by Russian sailors.
 I pay my money, am led to a room filled with a real bed from which a rather fat gray cat rolls off the quilt, and enjoy a very comfortable night on a thick futon that reminds me of the old feather tick in my grandmother’s basement bedroom in Saskatchewan.

 I have only scratched the surface of the volume of stories of my luck in Japan.
 There’s no time to tell you how my caffeine-addiction-headache leads to a piano playing period in a lovely little coffee shop (good luck) whose kind owner, and my first “older friend” in Japan passes away five months after we meet (sad luck), or of the dozens of wonderful people, both Japanese and foreign I am privileged to meet, or my opportunities on Japanese golf courses, or other humorous (depending on one’s point of view) encounters with other Japanese officers of the law.
-I wish there were time to acknowledge the elderly Japanese lady, raised in Shanghai before WW II, who in the loveliest Scottish-accented English rescued me in a shop where my bike was being repaired and I couldn’t communicate.
+I wish there were time to acknowledge the elderly Japanese lady, raised in Shanghai before WW II, who in the loveliest Scottish-brogue rescued me in a shop where my bike was being repaired and I couldn’t communicate.
 Or space to describe eleven memorable, indeed overwhelming years at Hokkaido International School (HIS) which delivered innumerable additional examples of serendipity as well as a few, more painful moments where the price of hubris eventually demanded to be paid.

 In 2002, when, at last, “going home” can be put off no longer, I feel more like I am “leaving home.”
 I will always take pride in having been labelled “almost a Dosanko” (a native of Hokkaido) by an anonymous English-speaking obasan (housewife) with whom I once shared a sunset in a park near her Nishioka (“west hill”) home.